-During December, the maps and disks, which the students have prepared, will be gathered and provided to a team of judges in early January.
-The maps are used for the overview, but the actual scoring is done after loading the disks into computers.
+During November, the future City virtual design submitted on the disk, which the students have prepared, will be gathered and provided to a team of judges on 10-11 December.
+Actual scoring of each design will be done after loading the disks into computers.
 By turning off various layers, the judges can view all of the critical elements of the cities and score them.

-In mid January, the essays and abstracts (city narrative) will be submitted by the teams and distributed to a separate team of judges.
-They are scored by the judges based on the competition criteria and sent back so that they will be available to the presentation judges as background information.
+By January 11th, 2014 (by email) the essays and abstracts (city narrative) will be submitted by the teams and distributed to a separate team of judges.
+They are scored by the judges based on the competition criteria.
+They are made available to the presentation judges as background information at the regional competition.

 Preliminary Round Presentation Judging

-On competition day (this year it will be Saturday, January 21, 2012),the teams in this year’s competition will again come to the San Jacinto College Central for the presentation judging.
-Each team will present their city for seven minutes to a team of 3-4 judges.
+This years regional competition will be held on Saturday, January 18th, 2014 at Gilruth Center, a public facility of NASA Johnson Space Center and accessible from Space Center Blvd On the competition day each team will present their city for seven minutes to a team of 3-4 judges.
 Then the teams will be questioned for an additional eight minutes to see how well they have performed their research.
 The judges are rotated in a matrix fashion to provide as even a judging as possible.

 Final Round Presentation Judging

-Using the score from the maps, essays and presentations, five teams will be selected to participate in the final round judging.
+Using the score from the virtual design, essay, abstract and presentations, five teams will be selected to participate in the final round judging.
 The five finalists give their presentations to, and are questioned by a complete new team of judges.